 You can further target consumers with the content of your email by including elements of personalisation – this can be tested in the subject line of your email, as well as the copy.

 Personalisation in emails use subscriber data to make the content feel tailor-made for the individual.
 It is proven to increase open rates and drive revenue because it helps marketers give subscribers more relevant, individualised content.

-Part of effective lead nurturing is knowing about your prospects’ and customers’ purchase history, download history, satisfaction score, and website activity.
+Part of effective lead nurturing is knowing how to segment your customers via behavioural segmentation, as in your prospects’ and customers’ purchase history, download history, satisfaction score, and website activity.
 This will allow you to provide the most relevant offers that will receive more click-throughs due to the targeted nature of your email.

 Delivering your cart abandonment email at the perfect time can be a great way to increase your open rates.
 Delivering too soon and your customer will still be in the mindset of leaving your website; and too late means they could have purchased elsewhere.